Methods Training for Education Research

 The Institute's training programs are intended to help ensure that researchers have the skills to produce research that is rigorous in method as well as relevant and accessible to education stakeholders such as practitioners and policymakers.

 Methods Training for Education Researchers supports training of current education researchers to expand and upgrade their methodological skills.
 Education researchers include individuals located in colleges and universities as well as individuals working in state and local education agencies, education-focused organizations, and companies that have developed and deployed education related products and services.
-Supported training should respond to the ongoing development and adaptation of methods concerning the design of education studies, analysis of the data collected, and practical interpretation of the results of analyses.
+Supported training should respond to the ongoing development and adaptation of methods concerning the design of education studies, data collection, data analysis, and practical interpretation of the results of analyses.

 IES is not specifying the methodologies to be addressed.
 However, IES encourages applications that will provide training intended to